Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Discussion Key Takeaways

 \item \textbf{Ubiquity of emotions in communication:} Recognizing emotions as part of communication, we note that people naturally infuse emotions into data visualization.
-Often, this occurs unknowingly, highlighting the need for a conscious understanding to enhance the intentional and effective use of emotions in data visualization design.
+Often, this occurs unknowingly, highlighting the need for a holistic understanding of the possible implications of using pathos/emotions in data visualization design.

 \item \textbf{Emotional appeal can be beneficial for data visualizations:} Our research underscores the significance of emotional appeal (pathos) in data visualization, asserting that emotions are essential for connecting, understanding, and engaging with complex information.
+However, there are real-world trade-offs using pathos/emotional appeals in data visualization design.

-\item \textbf{Ethical and effective use:} Addressing the neglect of emotional appeals, our research poses a central question on how understanding the dynamics of emotion, rhetoric, and aesthetics can improve ethical and effective visual rhetoric in diverse contexts.
+\item \textbf{Challenging neutrality of data:} We challenge the perceived neutrality of data by contextualizing ethical concerns within emotional and pathos-driven appeals.
+Our research highlights the link between aesthetics and the effectiveness of data visualization, suggesting that well-designed visualizations enhance usability and play a role in sense-making.
+Addressing the neglect of emotional appeals, our research poses a central question on how understanding the dynamics of emotion, rhetoric, and aesthetics can improve ethical and effective visual rhetoric in diverse contexts.

-\item \textbf{Aesthetics influences usability and sense-making:} Our research shows the link between aesthetics and data visualization effectiveness, suggesting that attractive visuals contribute to sense-making and enhance usability. \end{itemize}